-During the consultation, a homeopath will seek to understand our differences, and make a bespoke prescription tailored to our specific needs.
-An appropriate homeopathic medicine is selected according to our presenting symptoms, both physical and emotional, with the aim of supporting and enhancing our body’s natural ability to heal.
+During the consultation, a homeopath will seek to understand these differences, and make a bespoke prescription tailored to your specific needs.
+An appropriate homeopathic medicine is selected according to your presenting symptoms, both physical and emotional, with the aim of supporting and enhancing your body’s natural ability to heal.

 Homeopathy is a system of natural healthcare which works!
 Have you tried it yet?

 Here are a few interesting facts about homeopathy: